MikePia/MDNNodeTut/README.md

 ## express-generator
 Was used to initialize the project.
 It sets up the workflow and directories to create a mvc app.
 ### Runit (bash or cmd) -- prefer bash with nodemon
+Replace 'locallibrary' with the name of the project directory and call the command from that directory
 * npm install
 * DEBUG=locallibrary:* npm start
 * DEBUG=locallibrary:* nodemon ./bin/www